 One of the first things I made while working in pastry at a restaurant near Dartmouth was a big batch of buttermilk biscuits.
 They looked so perfect as they went into the oven, but they came out very dense and a little flat.
 I was so disappointed, because I thought I followed the recipe so carefully and used all of the techniques that the pastry chef taught me.
 Apparently, I forgot the baking powder...
 After that batch I NEVER forgot the baking powder again.
 Learn from my mistake - DO NOT FORGET THE BAKING POWDER.

 After a couple months of making batches and batches of biscuits, I got them down pretty well.
 So in this recipe, I'm sharing all of the bakery-style buttermilk biscuit secrets!
 But instead of leaving you with 50 biscuits per batch, you'll get exactly five.
-Perfect for a family a five, like mine, but you can also double the recipe if your family is bigger!
+Perfect for a family of five, like mine, but you can also double the recipe if your family is bigger!

 - All-Purpose Flour: You'll need exactly 170g of flour, which is slightly less than 1 ½ cups.
 To make sure your dough has the right consistency, measure the flour by weight!
 If you do not have a scale, you can get an inexpensive one on Amazon.
 I bought mine for about $10 and now I never make a recipe without it!